vindex10/blog/src/content/posts/20200305T1012-gentoo_vtune_part2.md

 23263 write(1, "CHECK_DPKG: dpkg-query tool is '"..., 34) = 34
 ```

 We notice that `dpkg-query` is the tool used by the installer to check dependencies.
-Let's create a dummy `dpkg-query`<a name="dpkg-query-mock" />
+Let's create a dummy <a id="dpkg-query-mock" name="dpkg-query-mock">`dpkg-query`</a>
 and put it in the one of the locations checked by the installer.
 Let's return some high enough version tag, just in case :)

 ```bash